Skip to main content

 • HRMS = human resource management system

-However, others go by more general terms such as HR management systems or HR databases.
-Within these systems, you’ll be able to access a range of features, including payroll solutions, document management systems, performance management tools, and self-service benefits administration portals.
+However, others go by more general terms such as HR management systems or HR record-keeping systems.
+Within these systems, you’ll be able to access a range of features, including payroll solutions, performance management tools, and self-service benefits administration portals.
 Many also include mobile apps for both your internal HR team as well as your employees.

 As a small business owner, what else should I know to help me select the best HR software?